CenterForOpenScience/OSFDocs/docs/accounts/profiles.rst

 ^^^^^^^^^^^^
 **Purpose:** Personal websites can be provided to link users and visitors to a user's personal webpage.

-To update the "Personal Site" field, the user clicks into the field and enters a web address.
+To update the "Your website" field, the user clicks into the field and enters a web address.
+By default, there is an empty field for one website.
+Below the field is a button labeled "Add website" to add additional fields.
+The order of the websites can be adjusted by dragging and dropping.

 If the user enters a web address with no protocol indicated, when they click out of the field the protocol will be automatically added.
 Entering a domain with no TLD (e.g. .com or .org) or entering a TLD and no domain and attempting to save the changes by clicking the "Save" button produces red text below the button::